You and family law. A short guide

 What is domestic violence?

-Domestic violence behaviour includes when another person you are in a relationship with:
+Domestic and family violence is when you engage in the following behaviour with another person you are in a relationship with.
+It includes if you:

 Examples of this type of behaviour include:

 - injuring you or threatening to injure you – punching, strangling you, grabbing your throat, pushing, slapping, pulling your hair or twisting your arms